TSavo/go.firebase/README.md

 # go.firebase

-I wrote a simple REST client in Go for the Firebase backend API.
+A simple REST client in Go for the Firebase backend API.
 Use this package to quickly update your firebase.
-I hope someone finds it helpful =)

 ## Installation